RealAllenDa/RealAllenDa/README.md

 ## Hi there 👋 I'm Zian Da (Allen)!

-I'm a high school IBDP '26 student passionate about Computer Science and Earth Science.
+I'm a high school IBDP '26 student (now a Cornell '30 Student) passionate about Computer Science and Earth Science.

 ### Bio